 Heat the canola oil in a heavy skillet over medium heat.
 Crush the cumin seed with the coriander seed and add to the pan.
 Add the curry powder, ginger, and garlic to the pan.
 Cook these spices, stirring until the oil colors and the spices are fragrant.

-Cool, chill, and store the pickles for 1 week to allow the flavors to develop thoroughly.
+Cool, chill, and store for 1 week to allow the flavors to develop thoroughly.

 Yield: 4 servings.